 What can we do to help the honey bees?
 For starters, awareness of the issue is the first step.
 So give yourself a pat on the back– you’ve completed step 1!
 We can support local beekeepers, buy products made by those working to improve the conditions for honey bees, and there are even basic steps we can take at home, such as planting flowers, fruits and vegetables that are favorable to honey bees.

 #WholeFoods kindly introduced me to honey made by Highland Bees, a company in Boulder, Colorado whose owner, Tim Brod, is taking beekeeping to a new level.
-Take a few minutes to learn more from this video.
 He produces a raw, creamed honey that tastes a far cry from the standard honey you might find on a typical grocery shelf.
 Highland Bees honey is smooth, creamy and is as close as it comes to the honey straight out of a hive.
 There is no heated processing, a key element that sets this honey apart.
 Heat changes the quality and taste of honey but many large honey-producing companies heat their honey to assist in production (picture the ease that warmed honey flows as compared to room temperature honey) and to prolong shelf life.
 I made a taste test at home between my generic honey (yup, in the cute little bear jar) and Highland Bees honey and I was taken back by the difference.
 There was a bitterness I had never detected before in the generic honey that, when compared to the floral taste of Highland Bees honey, made me wonder how I had missed out on this “real” honey for so long!
 I think this honey would be beautiful drizzled over some cheese and served with figs. I wondered if baking with the honey would cause that note of honey to disappear or if it would remain and I was pleasantly surprised by the prominent honey flavor in these cookies.
 This recipe from the Whole Foods site makes a honey granola cookie pairs nicely with a cup of tea.
 Try it with some oats and raisins thrown in and the moisture returns to these cookies.
 If you are searching for recipes without added granulated sugar, this ingredient list will please you.
 And if my part in helping the honey bees means eating more cookies, then I am happy to help!Print

 Recipe modified to include oats and raisins: